Professional information

 Professional experience

 Jamie specialises in Public Law and Commercial law.
 Jamie called to the bar as Lord Reid Scholar.
 In private practice, he dealt with a variety of commercial disputes.
-Jamie has appeared in Sheriff Courts across Scotland and he has also assisted with various planning and insolvency matters at the Court of Session.
+Prior to calling to the bar, Jamie was a PhD student at the University of Glasgow where the topic of his thesis related to common good constitutionalism and judicial review reform.

-Prior to calling to the bar, Jamie began his doctoral studies in constitutional law at the University of Glasgow, where he is writing a thesis on the subject of judicial review reform and the equitable jurisdiction of the Court of Session.
-In his research and practice, he also takes a particular interest in litigation relating to ecclesiastical law and Freedom of Religion or Belief.
+Jamie is an experienced public lawyer.
+He has assisted with judicial review proceedings related to environmental disputes, human rights claims, immigration appeals and other commercial judicial review proceedings.
+In his research and practice, he also takes a particular interest Freedom of Religion or Belief (FoRB) litigation.
 He has presented at a number of international conferences on Public Law and Human Rights.
-He is well-equipped to assist clients with public law proceedings of any kind.
+He is well-equipped to assist clients with judicial review in human rights and environmental proceedings.

 Jamie is also a tutor at the University of Edinburgh in Public Law and Commercial Litigation Jamie speaks French and Italian.